 Deafblind people have different needs and preferences when it comes to communication.

 Deafblindness is a dual sensory impairment/loss, which describes the fact that two senses are being affected.
 Another form of Deafblindness is Ushers Syndrome.
-This is where someone experienced a hearing loss and an eye disorder called retinitis pigmentosa (RP).
+This is where someone experiences hearing loss and an eye disorder called retinitis pigmentosa (RP).

-Someone with Ushers will experience progressive degeneration of the retina which will cause an ongoing loss of peripheral vision.
-This would mean that the person would only be able to see straight ahead of them.
-Ushers can also cause nightblindness and can cause balance problems.
+Someone with Ushers will experience progressive degeneration of the retina, which will cause an ongoing loss of peripheral vision.
+This would mean that the person could only see straight ahead of them.
+Ushers can also cause night blindness and can cause balance problems.

 They could choose to work with a; Manual Deafblind Interpreter, Hands on Deafblind Interpreter or a Visual Frame Deafblind Interpreter.

 A Registered Sign Language Translator (RSLT) is a Deaf Interpreter who translates from written text/English into BSL.